samparkewolfe/Sound_Control/README.txt

 Make recorded data pulse shorter.
 (DONE)
 Hold down the record button to record a longer period.
 (DONE) Delete the regression classification titles.
 (DONE) Make a hybrid model to classify granulators on off.
+(DONE)

 SAMPLE PLAYER
 Initialise the silence message in the umenu.
 (DONE)